 Dedicated to Quality Control & Assurance

-ANS is a fully certified NSF and cGMP company recognized as a leader in the field of contract manufacturing.
+ANS is a fully certified UL and cGMP company recognized as a leader in the field of contract manufacturing.
 We follow all FDA guidelines and protocols from product inception to delivery, and our products are made in the USA.
 We also specialize in products that are Kosher or Halal compliant.

 With a state-of-the-art, fully-insured facility, ANS stands behind each product we manufacture and we provide a complete Certificate of Analysis for all products leaving our grounds.

 Our rigorous commitment to excellence has enabled us to foster strong relationships with both domestic and international partners.
 In turn, we have become experts in navigating the intricate waters of delivering highly demanded, U.S. manufactured products to foreign markets.

 This third-party certification provides information that guarantees compliance to regulatory and purchase specifications, to apply risk management principles and to determine general suitability of products, systems, and processes.

 UL accredited third-party certification provides all stakeholders—industry, regulators, users, and the general public—assurance that a certified product, material, component, or service complies with the technical requirements of the referenced standard.

 The UL certification process is specific to the product, process, or service being certified and the type of certification, but generally follows seven steps:

 - Product testing in lab